-How will pregnancy affect my symptoms?
+Will pregnancy affect my symptoms?

-Can having lupus cause other problems for the baby?
+Does having lupus cause other problems for the baby?

 I am taking medication for lupus.
 Can I take my medication during pregnancy?

-Some medications used to treat lupus are not thought to increase pregnancy risks, while others might cause birth defects.
-For information on specific medications contact MotherToBaby see our medication fact sheets at https://mothertobaby.org/fact-sheets-parent/.
+Some medications used to treat lupus are not thought to increase risks to a pregnancy.
+Other medication may increase the chance of birth defects or other issues.
+For information on specific medications contact MotherToBaby and see our medication fact sheets at https://mothertobaby.org/fact-sheets-parent/.

 I would like to breastfeed my baby.
-Can I take my medicationswhile breastfeeding?
+Can I take my medications while breastfeeding?